Fxztam/oracle-pg/README.md

-# Oracle Property Graph
+# Oracle's Property Graph

-The setup instruction and use case exmaples for Oracle's Property Graph.
+The setup instruction and use case exmaples of the Property Graph feature of Oracle Database.

 **The scripts here are my own.
 Not Oracle's official material.**

 ## Architecture

+This is how Graph Server and Oracle Database are deployed:

 ![](./images/architecture.jpg)

 ## Setup Instruction

-There are several quick ways to setup Graph Server:
+There are some quick ways to setup Graph Server:

 - [with Autonomous Database](https://github.com/ryotayamanaka/setup_pg_adb)
 - [with Database Cloud Service](https://github.com/ryotayamanaka/setup_pg_dbcs)